Who can use this feature?

 - Select Complete connection.

-Refresh all tasks
+Resync all tasks

-To refresh tasks:
+To resync tasks:

 - Select the Control hub and choose Tools and integrations.